 When the version number or modification date of a resource is updated then its id is added to the pivot queue.
 Zotonic has a pivot process running in the background which looks at this queue and for each queued resource, extract all texts and some other information from the record, filling the pivot columns of the rsc record.
 The pivot columns are used for searching, they contain amongst others the full text index.

 The rsc_pivot_queue table is used to hold the queue of resource ids that are waiting to be pivoted.

 The pivot_task_queue holds a second queue for more generic task processing: it holds references to functions which need to be called in the background.

-A rsc record can become an user by adding the user’s credentials to this table.
-A single user can have multiple kinds of credentials, think of his/her username, openid uri etc. A user doesn’t necessarily be a person.
+A rsc record can become a user by adding the user’s credentials to this table.
+A single user can have multiple kinds of credentials, think of his/her username, openid uri etc. A user isn’t necessarily a person.